 Every day, some 27,000 people spend time on campus: TU Delft staff, students, scientists, visitors and the staff at companies located there.
-This number will only rise in the future thanks to TU Delft and the Science Park’s growth.
+This number will only rise in the future thanks to TU Delft growth.
 Keeping the campus accessible and ensuring traffic safety are important points of departure for the latter’s large-scale renewal.
+In July 2018 the TU Delft established the vision on mobility and accessibility.

 Investments will be made over the coming years to expand the cycling and pedestrian network on campus.
 More green areas will be created as well as space for pedestrians and cyclists in areas of the campus that now experience heavy car traffic and fragmented parking space issues.
 The number of bicycle sheds and facilities will be expanded and attuned to the growing number of cyclists.
 Examples of this process include the restructuring of the Leeghwaterstraat and the construction of Coffee & Bikes